MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

 ### Code Signing setup (Android)

-Starting with CLI version **2.1.0** you can self sign bundles during release and verify its signature before installation of update.
-For more info about Code Signing please refer to [relevant code-push documentation section](cli.md#code-signing).
-In order to use Public Key for Code Signing you need to do following steps:
+Starting with CLI version **2.1.0** you can self-sign bundles during release and verify its signature before installation of update.
+For more info about Code Signing, see the [relevant code-push documentation section](cli.md#code-signing).
+In order to use Public Key for Code Signing, you need to do following steps:

    Add a `CodePushPublicKey` string item to `/path_to_your_app/android/app/src/main/res/values/strings.xml`.
 It may look like this: